History & Mission

 A Foundation of Support

-For more than a half century, the University of California, Berkeley Foundation (UCBF) has supported and advanced the mission of the University of California, Berkeley by encouraging private philanthropy.
+The University of California, Berkeley Foundation (UCBF) supports and advances the mission of the University of California, Berkeley by encouraging private philanthropy.
 The Foundation is the most important volunteer body affiliated with the campus and serves as the University’s primary vehicle for enlisting fundraising volunteers from the private sector.
 The Foundation ensures that there is a long-term commitment to the campus fundraising program.

 Private support is critical to the future of Cal as full state support is unlikely to return.
 Private gifts are now necessary to provide for core programs, to build new buildings, to create new programs, and to carry the legacy of Cal into the next century.